containers/podman-desktop-extension-bootc/README.md

 ## Installation

-Each new commit to `main` will produce a new release to [ghcr.io/containers/podman-desktop-extension-bootc](https://ghcr.io/containers/podman-desktop-extension-bootc).

-Use the `ghcr.io/containers/podman-desktop-extension-bootc` image.

-This can be installed through the **Extensions** page of Podman Desktop:
+This extension can be installed through the **Extensions** page of Podman Desktop.
+To install go to *Settings > Extensions*.
+Copy and paste `ghcr.io/containers/podman-desktop-extension-bootc` into the *Name of the image* field and click *Install extension from the OCI image*.

 <video src="https://github.com/containers/podman-desktop-media/raw/bootc-extension/videos/install_extension.mp4" controls="controls" style="max-width: 730px;"></video>